pmndrs/suspend-react/readme.md

 npm install suspend-react
 ```

 This library integrates your async ops into React suspense.
-Error-handling & loading states are handled at the parental level.
+Pending- and Error-states are handled at the parental level which frees individual components from that burden and allows you to orchestrate them.
 The individual component functions similar to async/await in Javascript.

 - Chain your operations synchronously
 - No useEffect/setState hassle